-About Magnus Fontes.
+About Magnus Fontes

-Fontes is PhD and Professor of Mathematics at Lund University and Director of International Relations at the Centre for Bioinformatics, Biostatistics and Integrative Biology at Institut Pasteur in Paris.
+Fontes is PhD and Professor of Mathematics at Lund University, Chairman of the Centre for Mathematical Sciences at Lund University, President of ECMI and Vice chairman of the Swedish National Committee for Mathematics at the Royal Swedish Academy of Science.
 He is a co-founder of Qlucore.